 The Settlement of Legal Disputes in Indonesia

-Generally, parties in civil disputes have the autonomy to choose how they wish to settle the dispute.
-A dispute settlement clause is one of the key provisions to be added into an agreement, which indicates the parties' intention and consent to resolve a dispute through specific settlement methods or to a designated institution in that matter.
-Specifically, dispute resolution is divided into 2 (two) categories; litigation and non-litigation (alternative dispute resolution, also include non-adjudication procedures).
-The scheme below illustrates dispute settlement methods that exist in Indonesia:
+Generally, parties in a civil dispute have the autonomy to choose how they wish to settle the dispute.
+A dispute settlement clause is one of the key provisions in an agreement that indicates the parties' intention and consent to resolve any disputes arising from the agreement execution through specific settlement methods or to a designated institution.
+Dispute resolution is divided into 2 (two) categories; litigation and non-litigation (alternative dispute resolution, also include non-adjudication procedures).
+The scheme below illustrates dispute settlement methods available in Indonesia: